-End of Excerpt
+End of Preview

-John Fuller: Our guest today on Focus on the Family is Arlene Pellicane.
-And your host is Focus president and author Jim Daly.
-Thanks for joining us.
-I’m John Fuller.
+John Fuller: Our guest today on Focus on the Family is Arlene Pellicane and your host is Focus president and author, Jim Daly, thanks for joining us, I’m John Fuller.

-Jim: That’s right, taking pictures.
+Jim: Takin’ pictures.

 Arlene: They like it here.

-Jim: Arlene, Welcome back to Focus on the Family.
+Jim: Arlene, welcome back to Focus on the Family.

-Jim: …The way kids are treating adults these days?
+Jim: … the way kids are, uh, treating adults these days. (laughs)

-Arlene: I was volunteering, and we were going to play a relay race, which sounds fun enough.
-And the…
+Arlene: I was volunteering and we were going to play a relay race, which sounds fun enough, and the-

-Arlene: …Kids were supposed to get in line.
-And I saw a volunteer say, “Please get in line,” and a little third-grader say, “Make me.”
-And…
+Arlene: … kids were supposed to get in line.
+And I saw a volunteer say, “Please get in line,” and a little third grader say, “Make me,” and-

-Jim: Oh, yeah.
+Jim: Oh yeah.

 Arlene: … I thought, “Make me?”
-Can you imagine if your grandmother went to school and said, “Make me.”
-You know, there was no such thing.
-That did not happen in previous generations.
+Can you imagine if your grandmother was at school and said, “Make me.”
+You know, there is no such thing, that did not happen in previous generations.

-Jim: Them are fighting words.
+Jim: Them are fightin’ words.

-Arlene: Them are fighting words.
+Arlene: Them are fightin’ words.

-Arlene: So that really made me think, “What has made this kind of attitude, this boldness in children, that they feel okay saying those kinds of things?”
-You know, I have been in church, and I have volunteered, and I have shushed a child just to have a child look at me, like, “Who are you to tell me to be quiet?”
+Arlene: So that really made me think, what has made this kind of attitude, this boldness in children, that they feel okay saying those kinds of things.
+You know, I have been in church, and I have volunteered, and I have shushed a child just to have a child look at me, like, “Who are you to tell me to be quiet.

-Arlene: And, you know, you’re the one talking while the other person’s talking at the microphone.
-And so I have experienced this, and I’m sure many of our listeners have seen this bold change.
-Maybe you’re in education, and you see it in your classroom.
-You’re a mom or dad.
-You see it in your home (laughs) and so-
+Arlene: You know, you’re the one talking while the other (laughs) person’s talking at the microphone.”
+And so I have experienced this and I’m sure many of our listeners have seen this bold change.
+Maybe you’re in education and you see it your classroom.
+You’re a mom or dad, you see it in your home (laughs) and so-

 Jim: Everything out there.

-Arlene: “…Popular music.
-Everything out there is destroying my child.”
-And, yes, we live in an ungodly culture.
-But, you know, you look at these people, like Daniel in the Babylonian culture.
-I’m sure that was a lot harder to live back then than it is now.
-So my heart is let’s not blame the culture for what has happened to children.
-Let’s look at our families.
-And can my children respect me?
-And let’s start there.
-And so I think, for parents, it is this idea that maybe in generations past, the parent was really big, and the child was really teeny.
+Arlene: … music, everything out there is destroying my child.”
+And, yes, we live in an unGodly culture, but, you know, you look at these people like Daniel in the Babylonian culture, I’m sure that was a lot harder to live back then then it is now.
+So, my heart is, let’s not blame the culture for what has happened to children, let’s look at our families and can my children respect me and let’s start there.
+And so I think for parents, it is this idea that maybe in generations past the parent was really big and the child was really teeny.

-Jim: Oh, that’s fascinating, yeah.
+Jim: … yeah.

-Jim: Imagine, you know, some good …
+Jim: You know, some good …

-Arlene: And it’s like, you know, now we will use our ultimate weapon – no!
+Arlene: And it’s, like, you know, “Now we will use our ultimate weapon, no.”

-Like, parents who can actually say no.
+Arlene: It’s, like, parents who can actually say no.

-John: In a world…
+John: In a world.